QuickBooks Survey Reveals New Era of Entrepreneurship

 small businesses, consumers and accounting professionals.

-Its flagship products and services include QuickBooks®,
+Its flagship products and services include QuickBooks® and

-which make it easier to manage small
+easier to manage small businesses

 and tax preparation and filing.